Cordeltadigital/butler/readme.md

 Again, if you haven't already, you can use `virualhost` script to create the local virual host for local development.

+## Initiate site on Dev server

+The Cordelta Digital dev box (dev.cordelta.digital) has been set up with a butler user, ask Sean to grant you ssh access if you need one.

+Then you can do `butler init` in dev box with ssh access.

+Also ask Sean to create the desired subdomain (e.g. example.cordelta.digial) and point it to the dev box (dev.cordelta.digital)

 ## TODO

 - Pipeline to do continuous deployment to DO